-Factors that may increase the risk of suicidal ideation include mental health disorders such as:
+Things that may raise the risk are mental health problems, such as:

 - Substance use disorders